-COVID-19 activity in WA has increased since late-December 2021.
-The majority of new cases were acquired interstate or locally as a contact of a confirmed case and/or in a known cluster (Figure 7).
+COVID-19 activity in WA increased in the past week with the majority of cases acquired locally as a contact of a confirmed case or as part of a known cluster (Figure 7).

 Figure 7.
 Number of confirmed COVID-19 cases in WA by optimal date of onset and place of acquisition, 2020 to 2022